 I finally moved the little girls into the run with the big gals and their Roosters.
 I ran chicken wire dividing off part of the run so that they would be safe from any over aggressive older ladies or gents.
-For the most part they have been thoroughly ignored by the other group.
+For the most part, they have been thoroughly ignored by the other group.
 A complete snub!
-However, they have not shed a tear, but have been having a ball flying around, chasing bugs, dust bathing and nesting in the Viburnum bushes.
-Quite a happy bunch of 7 week old chicks!!
+However, they have not shed a tear but have been having a ball flying around, chasing bugs, dust bathing and nesting in the Viburnum bushes.
+Quite a happy bunch of 7-week old chicks!!

 They will also run out of their medicated feed this week and I will switch them over to regular chick starter.
 I will start adding Garlic Powder to their feed to help deter pests like mites and ticks it also helps boost their immune system.
 I will also feed them plain yogurt once a week to help build up good gut bacteria.
 Another addition is Apple Cider Vinegar in their water to help improve the digestive health by maintaining proper pH balance in the digestive tract.
 It also helps keep water free of harmful bacteria.
 WARNING: Do not put Apple Cider Vinegar in Galvanized Waterers, it can poison your chickens

 Jim has been going out after dinner to feed everyone snacks, mostly bread.
 Chickens L*O*V*E bread!
-On our trip to Scotland last summer we stayed at castle, yes I said castle, but don’t get to excited, it was a small castle and they had free range chickens, who among eating kelp from the loch also got the leftover bread that the guests did not eat at breakfast.
+On our trip to Scotland last summer we stayed at the castle, yes I said castle, but don’t get too excited, it was a small castle 🙂 and they had free range chickens, who among eating kelp from the loch also got the leftover bread that the guests did not eat at breakfast.
 We had no idea they loved bread so much, it has to be their favorite treat.

 If you have read any of my other posts about the chickens, you know we had a hawk attack several months ago.
 My solution was to run bird netting over the run.
 I haven’t had any incidences since, until last Sunday.
 Now don’t get too worried no one was hurt.
 I went out last Sunday morning and two hawks, yes two were sitting on the poles looking through the bird netting watching the little girls freaking out!!
-Oh the little ones were a hot mess!
+Oh, the little ones were a hot mess!
 I am quite positive that those A_ _hole Hawks were hacking it up sitting up there torturing my girls.
 Made me think of those stupid black birds from the Windex commercial.
-Well anyway at least the girls knew to run under the bushes and hide, even if they did have little mini-heartattacks along the way.
+Well anyway, at least the girls knew to run under the bushes and hide, even if they did have little mini-heart attacks along the way.

 That is all for now, hope all is well in your chicken coop!